paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-045-urban-park-and-recreation-recovery-program.md

 ### Statutory Notes

 Section, Pub.
 L. 95–625, title X, § 1003, Nov.
 10, 1978, 92 Stat.
 3539; Pub.
 L. 103–322, title III, §§ 31501, 31505(b), Sept.
 13, 1994, 108 Stat.
-1888, 1890, which related to Congressional statement of purpose; complementary program authorization; terms and conditions, was transferred and is set out as a note under [section 200501 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section200501&num=0&edition=prelim), National Park Service and Related Programs.
+1888, 1890, which related to congressional statement of purpose regarding establishment of urban park and recreation recovery program, was transferred and is set out as a note under [section 200501 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section200501&num=0&edition=prelim), National Park Service and Related Programs.

 <a id="section-2503"></a>